 Stories and Themes

-The stories in The Greatest Hindi Stories Ever Told are centered around partition, religious anomalies, caste differences, family relationships and position of women.
-Few of the stories are laced with clever humor like The Soul of Bholaram by Harishankar Parsai which is a satire on bureacratic (in)efficiency.
-Shekhar Joshi’s Dajyu leaves a lasting impression about changing human emotions.
+The stories in The Greatest Hindi Stories Ever Told are centred around the partition, religious anomalies, caste differences, family relationships and the position of women.
+A few of the stories are laced with clever humour like The Soul of Bholaram by Harishankar Parsai which is a satire on bureaucratic (in)efficiency.
+Shekhar Joshi’s Dajyu leaves a lasting impression on changing human emotions.

 1947: The year that keeps giving stories

-Fear by Omprakash Valmiki depicts the reality of deeply entreenced social inequalities, and the story of a man who fears to reveal his caste among neighbours rings real and true.
-Mohan Rakesh’s Lord of the Rubble and Krishna Sobti’s The Times have Changed shows how friends turn foes in the wake of the Partition.
+Fear by Omprakash Valmiki depicts the reality of deeply entrenched social inequalities, and the story of a man who fears revealing his caste among neighbours rings real and true.
+Mohan Rakesh’s Lord of the Rubble and Krishna Sobti’s The Times have Changed show how friends turn foes in the wake of the Partition.
 In Shaani’s War, the writer paints the bitter experience faced by Rizvi during the Indo-Pak war where people looked at the community with doubt.